Toss3/nvidia_gpu_tracker_API/README.md

 ## Features

 -   **Automated Stock Checking:** Monitors the NVIDIA Partners API for RTX 50 series (and other configured GPUs) availability.
--   **Email Notifications:** Sends email alerts when a matching product is in stock or if the API is down.
+-   **Email Notifications:** Sends email alerts when a matching product is in stock or if the API is down. **SKU change detection emails are sent only after the first successful run.**
 -   **Configurable:** Allows customization of email settings, API URL, monitored GPUs, manufacturer, check interval, and maximum API failure count via a `config.ini` file.
 -   **Robust URL Handling:** The base API URL and headers are configured in `config.ini`, with automatic handling of the locale.
+-   **Specific Inventory API Headers:** Uses specific headers for the inventory API to avoid being blocked.
 -   **Logging:** Logs events and errors to `apimonitor.log` for debugging and monitoring, including detailed API responses and status codes.
 - **Multiple GPU Support**: Monitors multiple GPUs